astutic/brat-standoff-to-json/README.md

 ## Examples

-### Generates acharya format for files in a specific directory and logs it to the console
+### Converts and Prints JSONL (in acharya format) for files in the specified directory

 ```bash
 go run main.go -p "./path/to/the/collection"